nazifapennstate/bmmb852/README.md

 Week 11: Establish the effects of variants

-Week 12: Evaluate data from the Cancer Genome in a Bottle project (Evaluate alignments across sequencing platforms)
+Week 12: Evaluate data from the Cancer Genome in a Bottle project

+Week 13: Generate an RNA-Seq count matrix